TREX-CoE/CalmipTraining/content/verificarlo.md

 one inside the image to run the commands.

 You are now ready to start the verificarlo tutorial.
 The instructions are available in the pdf below.
-You can ignore the docker commands, since you are already running inside the verificarlo singularity container.
+You can ignore the docker commands in section 1, since you are already running inside the verificarlo singularity container and directly jump to section 2.

-(If you want to work on your own laptop, you can instead use the docker commands.)
+(If you want to work on your own laptop, you can instead use the docker commands in section 1.)

 ## Ressources